Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

       A kind of sub-account structure that can be created.
 An account owner can create different aliases for different uses to keep track of transfers and assign them meaning.
 Each account has 16777216 addresses, namely a so-called canonical account address together with matching account aliases.
 The canonical account address is derived when an account is created on chain.
 The other 16 million addresses with matching initial 29 bytes are referred to as account aliases for the same account.
 Thus, accounts can be referred to by any address whose initial 29 bytes match.

-   Anonymity revoker
+   Identity disclosure authority

       An authority who has power to know the identity of a participant.
-The anonymity revokers and :term:`identity provider` can work together to determine the owner of an account and determine which accounts belong to the same owner.
+The identity disclosure authority and :term:`identity provider` can work together to determine the owner of an account and determine which accounts belong to the same owner.
 (They should only do so when legally obliged to, such as by a court order.)
-Anonymity revocation is a two-stage process, requiring cooperation of multiple parties.
+Identity disclosure is a two-stage process, requiring cooperation of multiple parties.

    Approval voting